Akron Children's Hospital: Since 2000

 Akron Children's Beeghly Campus in Boardman includes a 32-bed pediatric inpatient unit; a Level II pediatric trauma center; a center for childhood cancer and blood disorders; an infusion center, as well as EEG/ECHO/EKG, radiology, laboratory and rehabilitation services.
 Services based in the Mahoning Valley include a 33-bed neonatal special care nursery; child advocacy, community outreach and education center; and subspecialty practices for cardiology, orthopedics, nephrology, neurology, rheumatology, pulmonology and genetics.
 Children's provides additional pediatric services at Summa Akron City Hospital, Cleveland Clinic Akron General, MedCentral Health System in Mansfield, Aultman Hospital in Canton, Fisher-Titus Medical Center in Norwalk and University Hospitals Portage Medical Center in Ravenna, as well as offices in Beachwood and Hudson.

 Akron Children's Hospital has earned the Gold Seal of Approval from the Joint Commission and Magnet Recognition Status from the American Nurses Credentialing Center.

-In January 2025, Akron Children’s launched “More childhood, please.™”, an educational TV show hosted by Lily Goodwin and Rhys Thomas.
+In January 2025, Akron Children’s launched “More childhood, please.^{®}^{,}” an educational TV show hosted by Lily Goodwin and Rhys Thomas.
 Each episode addresses topics relevant to children’s health and well-being.
 “More childhood, please.™” is broadcast on WKYC with episodes later made available for streaming on WKYC+ and the Akron Children’s YouTube channel.

 Akron Children’s PICU, Burn Center, and 7-Surgical Unit received the Beacon Award-Silver for Excellence by the American Association of Critical Care Nurses in January 2025.
 This national award recognizes patient care units for nursing excellence in patient outcomes, work environment and nursing workforce.

 Akron Children's opened a Food Farmacy in March of 2025 on its Boardman campus.
 The Food Farmacy provides free, fresh produce to income-eligible families in the Youngstown area.
 The program addresses food insecurity by offering healthy food options and nutrition support to families in need.
-Akron Children’s main campus in Akron opened a Food Farmacy in January of 2023.
+Akron Children’s main campus in Akron opened a Food Farmacy in January 2023.

 Akron Children’s Health Center, Medina opened in April 2025 at the former Summa Health Medina Medical Center emergency department.
 The center includes pediatric primary care, rehabilitation, and specialty services such as, allergy, orthopedics, and dermatology, with dedicated therapy and exam spaces.

 In June 2025, Akron Children’s opened a satellite campus at Warren G. Harding High School in Warren, Ohio.
 This facility offers primary care for children and teens, serving both students and the public, as part of its ongoing partnership with the local school district to improve healthcare access.